Barron Hilton: Aviation career

 Over the years, a number of notable pilots regularly joined Hilton for weekends at the Flying M. They include entertainers John Denver and Cliff Robertson; astronauts Neil Armstrong, Gene Cernan, Bill Anders, and Ulf Merbold; and test pilots and record-holders: Chuck Yeager, Johnny Myers, Clay Lacy, Bruno GanTenbrink, Bob Hoover, Carroll Shelby, Sully Sullenberger, and air, sea and land adventurer, Steve Fossett.

 On Labor Day, 2007, Fossett took off from the Flying M Ranch and never returned, perishing in a crash in the Sierras.
 In spite of an intensive search, the wreckage wasn't discovered until the following spring.
 The National Transportation Safety Board determined the probable cause(s) of this accident to be "the pilot's inadvertent encounter with downdrafts that exceeded the climb capability of the airplane.
 Contributing to the accident were the downdrafts, high density altitude, and mountainous terrain."
 Examination of the airframe and engine revealed no evidence of any malfunctions or failures that would have prevented normal operation.

 The Smithsonian National Air and Space Museum honored Hilton in 2010 by christening the Barron Hilton Pioneers of Flight Gallery.
 The redesigned exhibit recognizes aviators like Lindbergh, Amelia Earhart and the Tuskegee Airmen.
 The gallery includes an early childhood education component funded by the Hilton Foundation to help youngsters catch the same enthusiasm for aviation that he discovered as a child when Lindbergh and Earhart were making headlines.

-In 2012, Barron was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.
+In 2012, Hilton was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 For his lifelong support of aviation, Hilton received the prestigious FAI Gold Air Medal from the Fédération Aéronautique Internationale in 2009, the same award bestowed upon some of his closest friends and personal heroes, like Yeager, Armstrong, Cernan, Jones, Fossett, and Lindbergh himself.

 In 2012, Hilton was also inducted into the International Air & Space Hall of Fame in San Diego, and was hailed as the "patron saint of sport aviation."